The worth of nutrition: responsible eating

 Though not often, many a time, don’t we give in to binge eating?

-It’s time for us to reflect on how much have we valued the worth of nutrition?
+It’s time for us to reflect on how much we have valued the worth of nutrition.

 Lessons to remember from experiences